Best concerts this weekend in San Diego

 A local weekend roundup of standout live shows in San Diego.

-Includes venues like Music Box, The Observatory North Park, House of Blues San Diego, and more.
+Includes venues like The Observatory North Park, Nova SD, Humphreys Concerts By the Bay, and more.

 -